The Lab Ray

 - Bori cannot be zapped to Ice due to them being exclusive to an old sponsor promotion.
 (To learn more about how Ice Bori were created, see our Ice Bori guide.)

 - You can acquire an Ice Hissi using a morphing potion or an Ice Draik using a Draik egg.
-(These are rare exceptions, and TNT has cautioned players not to expect more to be released.)

 - The One-Use Robotification Zappermajig is a No-Trade prize from the Return of Dr. Sloth plot that can transform your pet into Robot.